gwct/hyphy-interface/README.md

 | hyphy_gen.py | Generates HyPhy commands given alignments, trees, and a model |
 | hypyh_to_csv.py | Converts and combines Hyphy json output to .csv format for easy analysis |
 | multiple_test_correction.r | A script to correct for multiple tests in the aBSREL model |

+## Acknowledgements

+This material is based upon work supported by the National Science Foundation under Grant Number (DEB 1754096).

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.